FALL TERM 2017

-Selected Issues in Global Marketing with Applications to the Luxury and Private Banking Sectors
+Selected Issues in Global Marketing with Applications to the Luxury and Private Banking Sector

-(A 5-day intensive course offered during the first week of May, From Monday, May 1st to Friday, May 5th)
+(A 5-day intensive course offered during the Fall Study Week, From Monday, October 23rd to Friday, October 27th.)

-This 5-day intensive course will be offered during the first week of May, from Monday, May 1st to Friday, May 5th).
-Students must apply by March 31st, 2017 and be admitted to this limited enrolment intensive course.
-If admitted, the Student Services Centre will register students to this course during the week of April 3rd, 2017.
+This 5-day intensive course will be offered during the Fall Study Week, From Monday, October 23rd to Friday, October 27th, 2017.
+Students must apply by September 15, 2017 and be admitted to this limited enrolment intensive course.
+If admitted, the Student Services Centre will register students to this course during the week of June 26th, 2017.